etwk/blog/content/now.md

 enableToc: false
 ---

-Updated Nov.
-10, 2022, from a hostel in Cambodia.

-## Tutoring in Cambodia
+## Tutoring in Thailand
-And volunteering.
+Bangkok is a developed city like Shanghai, Beijing, but with much more diversity.

 ## Reading
 - Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls